-ASSOCIATE OF ARTS IN BIBLICAL STUDIES (AABS) DEGREE
+ASSOCIATE OF ARTS IN BIBLICAL STUDIES (AABS) DEGREE (63 semester hours/credits)

-This 63-credit hour degree program is designed for Christian professionals, students who plan to complete a non-theological degree in the future, and others who wish to study the fundamentals of the Christian faith along with General Education courses.
-A motivated student who successfully completes three semesters with 16 credit hours and one semester with 15 credit hours will finish the Associate of Arts degree in two years.
+This 63-credit hour degree program is designed for Christian professionals, students who plan to complete a nontheological degree in the future, and others who wish to study the fundamentals of the Christian faith along with General Education courses.
+A motivated student who successfully completes three semesters with 15 credit hours and one semester with 18 credit hours will finish the Associate of Arts degree in two years.
 All passing coursework from this degree may be transferred to the Bachelor of Arts program.